 EXACTLY HOW DO PLEA BARGAINS WORK?

 Most criminal cases are never heard by jurors.
 Criminal cases in Washington and every other state usually conclude with a plea bargain agreement.
 You probably know how that works.
 A suspect pleads guilty to one or more charges, and in return, the state drops or reduces any other charges or recommends a reduced or alternative sentence to the court.
-In some circumstances, a plea bargain can keep a criminal defendant from going to jail, but in this state, a defendant should never plead guilty or accept any deal without first consulting an experienced Seattle criminal defense attorney.
+In some circumstances, a plea bargain can keep a criminal defendant from going to jail, but in this state, a defendant should never plead guilty or accept any deal without first consulting an experienced Seattle domestic violence attorney.

 If your case goes to trial, usually the first step is selecting jurors.
 The judge and attorneys will consider potential jurors from a jury “pool” to select a “jury of your peers.”
 The trial starts with an opening statement by the prosecutor.
 Both the prosecution and the defense may question and cross-examine witnesses and introduce and challenge evidence.
 Then each side summarizes its case with a closing statement.
 The jury receives its instructions from the judge and then deliberates until there is a verdict.